Economics (ECO)

 ECO 4813.
 Seminar on Research in Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: ECO 3013, ECO 3053, ECO 3123, and a major grade point average of 3.0 or higher, or consent of instructor and department chair.
+Prerequisite: ECO 3013, ECO 3053, ECO 3123, and a major grade point average of 3.0 or higher, or consent of instructor and department chair.
 A seminar exploring the essential steps in the practice of research in economics: critical reading of existing literature, formulation of the research question, development of models or empirical strategies, writing of the research paper, and presentation of research findings.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4913.
 Independent Study.
 (0-0) 3 Credit Hours.